 The Two Types of Glycol

 Glycol is an overarching term that encompasses a number of separate chemical formulae.
-This is why understanding the type of glycol that you may need and how it will be used is important; some options are toxic, and others are much safer.
+This is why understanding the type that you may need and how it will be used is important; some options are toxic, and others are much safer.

 Ethylene glycol and its derivatives are more toxic and should be used with care.
 It is most commonly used as antifreeze in automobiles, brake fluid, HVAC Systems, and some human-made fibers.
 It is derived from ethylene oxide, which comes from ethylene.

 In addition to its uses mentioned previously, glycol serves a number of purposes in cooling systems and water systems.
-One important factor to note is that it is important never to mix different types or brands of glycol in your systems, no matter what function you are hoping to achieve; this can cause it to congeal, clog your equipment and leave freeze temperatures virtually unknown.
+One important factor to note is that it is important never to mix different types or brands in your systems, no matter what function you are hoping to achieve; this can cause it to congeal, clog your equipment and leave freeze temperatures virtually unknown.

 Glycol Cooling Systems